When parents in pain center their attention on their problems, they lose their focus…and their hope.

 A Hope-filled Story

-Today I wanted to share a hope-filled story of recovery from substance use disorder (SUD).
-The young man being interviewed is Brendan McDonough, the sole survivor of the Yarnell Hill Fire where 19 of his fellow Granite Mountain Hotshots died in a fire.
-A movie was made about what happened.
-The film is called Only the Brave.
-I’ve seen it and it was well done.
+Today I’m sharing with you a hope-filled story of recovery from substance use disorder (SUD).
+The young man being interviewed is Brendan McDonough, the sole survivor of the Yarnell Hill Fire where 19 of his fellow Granite Mountain Hotshots (firefighters) died in a forest fire.
+A movie was made about the tragedy called Only the Brave.
+I watched the film and thought it was well done.
 Brendan also wrote a book about what happened that day: My Lost Brothers.

-Your child may not have an issue with drugs or alcohol, but I believe hearing these young men share their stories, how God helped them overcome and rebuild their lives will increase your hope for your son or daughter.
-I’m grateful for their honesty and willingness to tell what they’ve been through to help others.
+Your child may not have an issue with drugs or alcohol, but I believe hearing this young man share his story of how God helped him overcome, then rebuild his life, will give you more hope for your son or daughter.
+I’m grateful for his willingness to tell what he went through to help others.

-You might pray about encouraging your child to listen to this podcast after you listen to it.
+You might want to pray about encouraging your child to watch this podcast after you do.

 Nothing is too hard for Him.